JuliaEarth/GeoStats.jl/docs/src/contributing/guidelines.md

 This will clone all the project components in your `~/.julia` folder so that you can modify it and submit a pull request on GitHub later.
 Don't hesitate to ask questions in our [gitter channel](https://gitter.im/JuliaEarth/GeoStats.jl) if you are not familiar with the Git workflow.

-You can also develop your own solver independently, under your own license terms, and optionally make it public.
-Please check the [developer guide](devguide/basics.md) for information on how to write solvers that are compatible with the framework.
+We are looking forward to your contributions.